-- 1. Trials, RFO hearings, and Notice of Motion hearings with time limits over 40 minutes may be assigned to any judicial officer in the family law department or a trial department.
-This assignment will be made by the supervising judge of the family law division, or their designee. - 2.
-Cases may be reassigned from an IC judicial officer to a master calendar assignment at any time. - 3.
-If necessary, post appeal remands will be made by the supervising judge of the family law division, or their designee, as a master calendar assignment.
+1. Trials, RFO hearings, and Notice of Motion hearings with time limits over 40 minutes may be assigned to any judicial officer in the family law department or a trial department.
+This assignment will be made by the supervising judge of the family law division, or their designee.

+2. Cases may be reassigned by the supervising judge or their designee at any time.

+3. If necessary, post appeal remand assignments will be made by the supervising judge of the family law division, or their designee.